Free Needle Exchange Program

 When choosing a needle, it’s important to select the right size.
 The size of the needle you need will depend on the type of injection you’re giving.
 For example, insulin injections require a smaller needle than injections for other medications.

-See also How Deep Is A Kitchen Cabinet
+See also What Is A Virtual Kitchen

 Walgreens also offers a variety of needle types, including standard needles, comfort needles, and pen needles.
 Standard needles are the most common type of needle and are ideal for most injections.
 Comfort needles are designed to be more comfortable to use, and pen needles are smaller and thinner than standard needles, making them ideal for injections into the arms and legs.